Prescriptions

 • by post, providing a stamped addressed envelope for return

-Please Note: We cannot accept repeat prescription requests via phone, online consultation, email or text.
+Please Note: We cannot accept repeat prescription requests via phone, online consultation or email.

 Please allow 5 working days for your prescription to be processed.